aheirich/AMI2/doc/toplevel.md

 [Workers](worker.md) execute the computation graph on the event data and send the results to a collector.

-### Collector
+### Local Reducer, Global Reducer
-[Collectors](collector.md) execute the collector graph on worker outputs and writes the results to the global store.
+[Reducers](reducer.md) execute the computation graph on intermediate data and write the results to the Result store.
-Collectors filter and buffer worker outputs and reduce the data rate to the Heartbeat Rate.
+Local Reducers reduce results from workers on a local cluster node.
+One or more Global Reducers reduce results across nodes from the Local Reducers.

 ### Graph Manager
 [Graph manager](graph_manager.md) manipulates and optimizes the computation graph.